Socialist Federal Republic of Yugoslavia: Basketball

 Simultaneously, on the club level, a multi-tier league system was established in 1945 with the First Federal League at the top of the pyramid.
 Initially played outdoors—on concrete and clay surfaces—and contested, due to weather constraints, between early spring and mid autumn within the same calendar year, from October 1967 league games began to be played indoors despite the country still lacking appropriate infrastructure.
 Initially played in makeshift fair halls and industrial warehouses, club basketball in Yugoslavia experienced a significant organizational upgrade following the 1970 FIBA World Championship win with the country's Communist authorities authorizing construction of dozens of indoor sporting arenas around the country so that many clubs found permanent homes.
 Yugoslav clubs won the European Champion's Cup, the continent's premiere basketball club competition, on seven occasions—KK Bosna in 1979, KK Cibona in 1985 and 1986, Jugoplastika Split in 1989, 1990, and 1991, and KK Partizan in 1992.

-Notable players included Radivoj Korać, Ivo Daneu, Krešimir Ćosić, Zoran Slavnić, Dražen Dalipagić, Dragan Kićanović, Mirza Delibašić, Dražen Petrović, Vlade Divac, Dino Rađa, Toni Kukoč, and Žarko Paspalj.
+Notable players included Radivoj Korać, Ivo Daneu, Krešimir Ćosić, Zoran Slavnić, Dražen Dalipagić, Dragan Kićanović, Žarko Varajić, Mirza Delibašić, Dražen Petrović, Vlade Divac, Dino Rađa, Toni Kukoč, and Žarko Paspalj.

+On the women's side, the game also produced some notable results, teams, and individual female players and coaches, including some male coaches who worked most of their careers in female basketball, such as Milan "Ciga" Vasojević and Mihajlo "Miki" Vuković.
+The clubs such as ŽKK Jedinstvo Tuzla and ŽKK Crvena zvezda won the EuroLeague Women, while participating in finals of the tournaments, Crvena zvezda another seven times, including once in another final game, Jedinstvo Tuzla one more time, and ŽKK Radnički Beograd and ŽKK Monting one time each.
+The women's national team won Olympic bronze and silver respectively, one silver in World Championship in 1990, and 4 silver medals and two bronze in EuroBasket.
+Notable players included Mara Lakić, Anđelija Arbutina, Vesna Bajkuša, Slađana Golić, Bojana Milošević, while Razija Mujanović and Danira Nakić became the first two Yugoslav woman basketball players indicted into FIBA Hall of Fame, Mujanović in 2017 followed by Nakić-Bilić in 2024.